walexy/zoomguy-copy-01/src/pages/features.md

     title: Features
     section_id: features
     content: >-
-      Our Zoom Squad experts have a proven method, to help individuals and organizations enhance their communications.
+      Our Meeting Squad experts have a proven method, to help individuals and organizations enhance their communications.